-Level 2 refers to businesses that process between 1 million and 6 million payments a year.
-In order to ensure Level 2 PCI DSS compliance, businesses must complete an annual self-assessment, are subject to a quarterly ASV scan, as well as an on-site assessment.
+Level 2 is for businesses processing between 1 million and 6 million payments a year.
+To comply, businesses must complete an annual self-assessment.
+They also get a quarterly ASV scan, plus an on-site assessment.

 PCI Level 3

-Level 3 refers to businesses that process 20,000 to 1 million payments a year via ecommerce, and therefore could apply to both large and medium sized businesses.
-Level 3 requires an annual self-assessment as well as the quarterly security scan by the ASV.
+Level 3 refers to businesses that take between 20,000 and 1 million ecommerce payments annually.
+Level 3 compliance involves an annual self-assessment, as well as a quarterly ASV security scan.

 PCI Level 4

 Level 4 refers to businesses that process up to 20,000 payments a year via ecommerce, or up to 1 million payments via other channels.

 How do I stay compliant?

 Earning (and maintaining) PCI compliance can be an elaborate and time-consuming process.
 How easy it is to do also depends on your business’ size, sales volume, and the current technology you have in place for payment security.

 - Completing annual self-assessment questionnaires